 \subsubsection{Directed graphs from subdivisions}

-There are several directed graphs encoding the dynamics of finite subdivision rules.
+There are several directed graphs encoding the dynamics of finite subdivision rules $\R$.

-A {\it directed graph $\Ecal_\R$ of edge subdivisions} is defined in such a way that \begin{itemize}[label=-] \item $\V(\Ecal_\R)$ is the set of all level-$0$ edges (we use bracket $[e]$ to distinguish vertices of $\Ecal_\R$ from actual edges of $S_\R$), and \item every edge of $\Ecal_\R$ from $[e]$ to $[e']$ corresponds to a level-$1$ subedge $e^1$ of $e$ with $f(e^1)=e'$. \end{itemize}
+A {\it directed graph $\Ecal_\R$ of edge subdivisions} is defined in such a way that \begin{itemize}[label=-] \item $\V(\Ecal_\R)$ is the set of all level-$0$ edges (we use bracket $[e]$ when we need to distinguish vertices of $\Ecal_\R$ from actual edges of $S_\R$), and \item every edge of $\Ecal_\R$ from $[e]$ to $[e']$ corresponds to a level-$1$ subedge $e^1$ of $e$ with $f(e^1)=e'$. \end{itemize}

-Similarly, A {\it directed graph $\Tcal_\R$ of tile subdivisions} is defined in such a way that \begin{itemize}[label=-] \item $\V(\Tcal_\R)$ is the set of all level-$0$ tiles (we use bracket $[t]$ to distinguish vertices of $\Tcal_\R$ from actual tiles of $S_\R$), and \item every edge of $\Tcal_\R$ from $[t]$ to $[t']$ corresponds to a level-$1$ subtile $t^1$ of $t$ with $f(t^1)=t'$. \end{itemize}
+Similarly, A {\it directed graph $\Tcal_\R$ of tile subdivisions} is defined in such a way that \begin{itemize}[label=-] \item $\V(\Tcal_\R)$ is the set of all level-$0$ tiles (we use bracket $[t]$ when we need to distinguish vertices of $\Tcal_\R$ from actual tiles of $S_\R$), and \item every edge of $\Tcal_\R$ from $[t]$ to $[t']$ corresponds to a level-$1$ subtile $t^1$ of $t$ with $f(t^1)=t'$. \end{itemize}

-A {\it directed graph $\Bcal_\R$ of bands} is defined in such a way that \begin{itemize}[label=-] \item $\V(\Bcal_\R)$ is the set of all level-$0$ bands (we use bracket $[b]$ to distinguish vertices of $\Bcal_\R$ from actual bands of $S_\R$), and \item every edge of $\Bcal_\R$ from $[b]$ to $[b']$ corresponds to a level-$1$ subband $b^1$ of $b$ with $f(b^1)=b'$. \end{itemize}
+A {\it directed graph $\Bcal_\R$ of bands} is defined in such a way that \begin{itemize}[label=-] \item $\V(\Bcal_\R)$ is the set of all level-$0$ bands (we use bracket $[b]$ when we need to distinguish vertices of $\Bcal_\R$ from actual bands of $S_\R$), and \item every edge of $\Bcal_\R$ from $[b]$ to $[b']$ corresponds to a level-$1$ subband $b^1$ of $b$ with $f(b^1)=b'$. \end{itemize}

-Let $e$ be a level-$0$ edge.
+Consider a level-$0$ edge $e$.
 Every level-$n$ subedge $e^n$ of $e$ is bijectively corresponded to a path of length $n$ in $\Ecal_\R$ starting from $[e]$.
-The terminal vertex of the path is the type of $e^n$.
+The terminal vertex of the path is the level-$0$ edge that is the type of $e^n$.
 There are similar 1-1 correspondences for tiles and bands as well.